purpl3r0se/DMV/README.md

 ## <a id="scams"></a>🛑 Popular scams
 ### Game tester scam
-In the game tester scam, the scammer asks you to test a game for a school project attacthing a executable the victim will run.
-Victims may be eager to be a beta tester for a new game in and will unknowingly run a malicious executable stealing much of their data.
+In the game tester scam, the scammer asks you to test a game for a school project, attacthing a executable the victim will run.
+Victims may be eager to be a beta tester for a new game and will unknowingly run a malicious executable stealing their information.

 [Reddit: The Recent "Try my game" Discord Scam: Explained](https://www.reddit.com/r/discordapp/comments/s1f1vs/the_recent_try_my_game_discord_scam_explained/)

 ### "You've been exposed in this server" scam
-Someone sends you a message along the lines of "You have been exposed join this discord" then you join and there is a bot asking you to scan a QR code for verification.
-This QR code however grant the owener of the code direct access to your account if scanned by the phone of the account holder.
+In this scam someone sends you a message along the lines of "You have been exposed join this discord".
+Upon joining a bot will ask you to scan a QR code for verification.
+This QR code however grant the owner of the code direct access to your account if scanned by the phone of the account holder.
 This is an exploit in the relatively recent update to discord allowing your logged in phone to grant any desktop instant access to your discord account through a QR code.
-There is a warning in the app to be carefull though this hasnt been enough for some people.
+There is a warning in the app to be careful though this hasnt been enough for some people.
 Obviously your photos have not been leaked and the ultimate goal of the scammer is to get access to your account.
-This method exploit the self-consciousness and fear of the victim and does not even require any outside program.
+This method exploits the self-consciousness and fear of the victim and does not even require any outside program.

 ![Screenshot](images/exposed.png)